「」 Lingenic

 Unlike NDJSON, newlines in data don't break parsing.
 Unlike length-prefix, it's human-inspectable.

-SOH (Start of Header) adds metadata before the data block:
+SOH (Start of Header) adds control/metadata before the data block.
+Headers are a form of control information—routing, formatting, protocol metadata—distinct from content.

-Structure: ␁ header ␂ data ␃ — header properties use the same format as data.
-When present, hsv␟1.0 is the recommended first property for version identification.
+Structure: [SOH] header [STX] data [ETX] — header properties use the same format as data.
+When present, hsv [US] 1.0 is the recommended first property for version identification.

 Mixed Content